CMSGT (RET) USAF JOHN R. “DOC” MCCAUSLIN

 It is important that this committee view America’s veterans as a vital national resource and treasure rather than as a financial burden.
 As you deliberate on the needs of America’s veterans, this Association is gratified to play a role in the process and will work to support your decisions as they best serve this nation’s veterans.
 We believe this nation’s response for service should be based on certain principles.
 We urge this committee to consider the following principles as an underlying foundation for making decisions affecting this nation’s veterans.

-1. Veterans Have Earned a Solid Transition From Their Military Service Back Into Society: This country owes its veterans dignified, transitional, and recovery assistance.
+1. Veterans Have Earned a Solid Transition from Their Military Service Back into Society: This country owes its veterans dignified, transitional, and recovery assistance.
 This help should be provided simply because they faithfully served in the most lethal of professions.
-For example – America lost 36,500 in the Korean War, 58,000 died in the Vietnam conflict, another 4,424 were lost in Iraq, and most recently 1,461 in Afghanistan.
+For example – America lost 36,500 in the Korean War, 58,000 died in the Vietnam conflict; another 4,484 were lost in Iraq and most recently, more than 1,800 in Afghanistan.

 5. The VA Must Openly Assume the Responsibility for Treatment of the Maladies of War: We are grateful for VA decisions in recent years that show a greater willingness to judge in favor of the service member.
 The VA focus on health care conditions caused by battle should be on presumption and correction, not on initial refutation, delay, and denial.
 It is important that the decision to send troops into harm’s way also involves an absolute commitment to care for any healthcare condition that may have resulted from that service.
 Many veterans call and write to this Association about our government’s denial, waffling, and reluctant recognition of illnesses caused by conditions during past conflicts.
 We applaud past decisions of your committees toward reinforcing a commitment to unconditional care after service, and encourage you to do the same in the future.